studiobram/dwc-docker/README.md

   linuxserver/wireguard

 # Copy the content from /wireguard/config/peer_dwc/peer_dwc.conf to /wireguard/wg0.conf, you might want to change the ip of the endpoint to the local ip of your pi to make it a bit quicker
-# Add the following code to every wireguard .conf you are gone use
+# Add the following code to every wireguard .conf you are gone use (including wg0.conf)
 # [Interface]
 # PostUp = ping -c1 10.13.13.1
 # [Peer]